Confederate Memorial Park (Tampa, Florida): History

 The park was opened in 2008 and was funded by the Sons of Confederate Veterans.
 The park features a large 60-by-30-foot (18.3 m × 9.1 m) Confederate battle flag, which is claimed to be the 2nd largest Confederate flag in the world.
 During the anti-racist protests following the 2020 murder of George Floyd, the flag was removed after threats to burn it were made on social media.
 It was later reinstalled.
+Sometime in 2026, Tampa Hardcore band Spichard Rencer claimed ownership of the Google Business Page and reclassified the site as a public restroom.
+On August 25th 2026, a reddit post was made showing the flag missing from the site.